masataka123/miniworkshop_Higgs/README.md

 ##  Program

-Here is the PDF file of program and abstracts.
+Here is a PDF file of program and abstracts.
 [Program](https://masataka123.github.io/miniworkshop_Higgs/material/program.pdf)